Hyde Park, Boston: Community activism

 Two important Hyde Park residents committed to social change and activism were sisters Sarah Moore Grimké and Angelina Emily Grimké.
 They played important public roles throughout their lives in ending slavery and promoting women's suffrage.

 In the 1970s, desegregation busing of the Boston Public Schools caused an explosion in public activism.
 Public meetings and protests from concerned parents of affected children continued for years.
 The issue united Hyde Park with surrounding areas in an attempt to form a new school district for the purpose of avoiding desegregation.
 Public tension over busing lasted for more than a decade.

 Hyde Park is home to a large Haitian community that arrived from the island during the 1980s and on into the 1990s.
 Immigrants from rural areas of Haiti had limited education beyond early elementary school years.
 As a result of a Federal lawsuit by parents from Hyde Park and other areas of the city, Boston Public Schools were mandated to provide a comprehensive literacy program.
 The Haitian Literacy Program has been housed at Hyde Park High School since 1989.

 Hyde Park is currently under a major redevelopment effort by the Boston Redevelopment Authority.
 The Hyde Park Neighborhood Strategic Plan was adopted by BRA.
 As of yet, the plan has not met notable public resistance.
 Its aim is to change the zoning regulations in Hyde Park, with an emphasis on public transit and pedestrian use.
-Though, there is currently a proposal by non Hyde Park residents to create an urban farm that is receiving public resistance.
+There is a proposal by non Hyde Park residents to create an urban farm that is receiving public resistance.